Skip to main content

 How long does it take to get BOC-3 coverage in New Mexico?

-We typically file your BOC-3 with the FMCSA within 2 hours.
-Your New Mexico process agent designation becomes active once the FMCSA processes the filing.
-We file 24/7, including nights and weekends.
+Orders are accepted 24/7.
+We submit your BOC-3 to the FMCSA the same business day you order; your New Mexico process agent designation becomes active once the FMCSA processes the filing, typically within 1 business day.

 What are the penalties for not having a BOC-3 in New Mexico?

 Without a BOC-3 on file, your FMCSA operating authority cannot become active.
-You face federal fines of $16,000+ per violation under 49 CFR §366.
-Your authority can be revoked, and shippers, brokers, and load boards in New Mexico will refuse to work with you.
+Federal fines start at $16,000+ per violation, your authority can be revoked, and shippers, brokers, and load boards in New Mexico will refuse to work with you.
 Filing your BOC-3 for $75 eliminates this risk entirely.

-Get Your BOC-3 Filed for New Mexico — Typically in 2 Hours
+Get Your BOC-3 Filed for New Mexico - Typically Within 1 Business Day

 Don't risk $16,000+ in FMCSA fines.
-File your BOC-3 now and get New Mexico coverage plus all 50 states for one flat fee.
+File your BOC-3 now - one flat $75 fee covers New Mexico and every other state we serve.

 File Your BOC-3 Now - $75